-- ▶ If you want to write safety-criticial software,

-then you need to adhere to state-of-the-art practise

-as encoded by the relevant norms & standards.
+If you want to write safety-criticial software, then you need to adhere to state-of-the-art practice as encoded by the relevant norms & standards.

-- ► Today:
+► Today:

 - What is safety and security?

 - Why do we need it?
 Legal background.

 - How is it ensured?
 Norms and standards

-- ▶ IEC 61508 Functional safety
+- IEC 61508 Functional safety specialised norms for special domains

-- ► IEC 15408 Common criteria (security)
+- IEC 15408 Common criteria (security)